 Coast of Liberia

-For the past five years, PCI Media has been leading the comprehensive communications efforts for the West Africa Biodiversity and Climate Change Program (WA BiCC), funded by USAID and implemented by Tetra Teach ARD and its partners.
+For five years, PCI Media led the comprehensive communications efforts for the West Africa Biodiversity and Climate Change Program (WA BiCC), funded by USAID and implemented by Tetra Teach ARD and its partners.
 West Africa faces many environmental challenges, including wildlife trafficking, low coastal resilience to climate change, and deforestation.
 Without significant changes in action from individuals, community members, and policy makers, climate change threatens the health, safety, and welfare of millions in the region.

 Why Big Changes Need Strategic Communications